Digitization of Medicine

 Hannover Medical School (MHH)

-Advanced information infrastructure concepts to share medical data along with advancements in data analytics such as machine learning and data mining offer new opportunities and challenges for the reuse of medical data in clinical research.
-Against this background, combined with the wish for a learning health care system that incorporates translation of results from research back to medical practice, the module provides medical students with the necessary data literacy for their scientific development.
+The digitization of medicine has a strong influence on the work of health professionals.
+Advanced information infrastructure concepts, for the sharing of medical data, along with advancements in data analytics, such as machine learning and data mining, offer new opportunities and challenges for the reuse of medical data in clinical research.
+In turn, there is a wish for a learning health care system that incorporates results from research back to medical practice.
+Against this background, the module enables the acquisition of basic skills for the scientific handling of medical data.

-Embedding: The elective module “Reliable Use of Data in Medical Research” comprising a learning unit of 28 hours is integrated into the model study program HannibaL (“Hannover integrated adaptive practice-related learning concept“).
+Embedding: The module “Digitization of Medicine - Data literacy for clinical research and health care” comprises 28 hours within five weeks and is integrated as elective subject into the model study program HannibaL (“Hannover integrated adaptive practice-related learning concept“).
 HannibaL was established at the Hannover Medical School in 2005.
 Its main characteristics are early patient contacts for practical skills and patient communication as well as the imparting of profound knowledge with a focus on scientific work and research.